jpommerening/bench/README.md

-template
+test
 ========

-This is my template project.
+This is my test project.
 Lately, most of my C projects look the same.
-So, to save me from some serious work (setting up XCode projects is a nightmare) I made this little template and supplied a script to do all the neccessary substitutions.
+So, to save me from some serious work (setting up XCode projects is a nightmare) I made this little test and supplied a script to do all the neccessary substitutions.

 Usage